 At Universal Orlando, you can buy single-day tickets to each park, 2-day, 3-day, 4-day and 5-day tickets.

-As mentioned above, if you are planning to visit more than one park then 3-5 days is optimal.
+As mentioned above, if you plan to visit more than one park, then 3-5 days is optimal.

 Ticket Pricing and deals for Universal Orlando